Information for new Social Services students

 You will meet your personal tutor teacher as well as the tutor students who are there to help you during your Laurea studies.
 In addition, you will become familiar with the campus services, for example the student restaurant, nurse and the psychologist .
 Laureamko, the student union, will introduce the services offered for new students.

 After the orientation days your studies at Laurea will follow the normal study schedule.
+You can find the schedule for the orientation days in the Asio-system.

 Activate User Account